0xPolygon/polygon-edge-docs/docs/architecture/overview.md

 ## Synchronization & Consensus
 The separation of the synchronization and consensus protocols allows for modularity and implementation of **custom** sync and consensus mechanisms - depending on how the client is being run.

-Polygon SDK is designed to offer off-the-shelf pluggable consensus algorithms.
+Polygon Edge is designed to offer off-the-shelf pluggable consensus algorithms.

 The current list of supported consensus algorithms: